dcayll/dcayll.github.io/README.md

   - note that the port number may change based on which repository is opened in which port
   - any changes made and saved in the code will show up as changes in the website

+# To create and import Jupyter notebooks into the Jekyll website

+1. create jupyter notebook in `_jupyter` folder in website path.
+2. convert jupyter notebook to a .md file
+    - open python terminal (through anaconda navigator)
+    - type in: `cd C:\Users\dcayl\Documents\GitHub\dcayll.github.io\_jupyter` to navigate to the jupyter notebook folder
+    - then `jupyter nbconvert --to markdown *filename*.ipynb` to convert the jupyter notebook into a markdown file.

 # Minimal Mistakes clone for personal website

 Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).